ember-learn/guides-source/guides/v3.4.0/testing/testing-controllers.md

 ```

 The `setProps` action directly sets one property, and calls the method to set the other.
-In our generated test file, ember-cli already uses the `module` and the `setupTest` helpers to set up a test
+In our generated test file, Ember CLI already uses the `module` and the `setupTest` helpers to set up a test
 container:

 ```javascript {data-filename=tests/unit/controllers/posts-test.js}